SteveJustin1963/tec-APUS/README.md

 - check and adjust code constants, will depend on RAM and ROM/EPROM space
 - download the .bin then uploaded to EMU or burn rom with intel hex file

-## AM9511
+## AM9511 features

-- setup the control registers
+- chip select ......
+- chip control.......
+  - A0 controls Command/Data registers.
+- clock
+  - its also needs a slower clock just over 1Mh (unless u have the 3Mhz ver)
+  - or try drive with /M1 as a clock ( 2T states)
+  - or use the onboard flip flops /3; better.
+  - or use a slower baud clock and run it direct; mod needed.

 - then send maths commands or data;
 - it executes and the result is placed on its internals stack,
 - then it signals via INT.
 - the select line P1 is active low, driven by eg port 6 (h3000,3001)
 - or 7 (h3800,3801),
-- the A0 controls Command/Data registers.
-- its also needs a slower clock just over 1Mh (unless u have the 3Mhz ver)
-- or try drive with /M1 as a clock ( 2T states)
-- or use the onboard flip flops /3; better.
-- or use a slower baud clock and run it direct; mod needed.
 - code
 - 9511.asm, still a work in progress.
 - check and adjust code constants, will depend on RAM and ROM/EPROM space